aaronbaraiya/api_test/README.md

 # API Data Ingest Pipeline

-A small Python project that demonstrates:
+A small Python project which has the following:

 Fetching data from a public REST API
 Storing structured data in a SQL database
 Running SQL queries for analysis
-Real-world backend ingestion workflow
+minor backend ingestion workflow

 ### How to Run